tekumara/notes/pyright.md

 - set `"python.analysis.useLibraryCodeForTypes": true` for the pyright vscode extension.
 In Pylance this defaults to true.
 - set `"useLibraryCodeForTypes": false` in _pyrightconfig.json_.
 NB: Setting this to `false` will override Pylance.

-Use library code for types is a double-edged sound.
+`useLibraryCodeForTypes` is a double-edged sword.
 On the one hand, it can avoid issues like:

 ```
   12:32 - error: "client" is not a known member of module (reportGeneralTypeIssues)
   12:26 - error: Type of "client" is unknown (reportUnknownMemberType)
 ```

-But on the other hand, the type information is inferred and can reveal problems in library.
+But on the other hand, the type information is inferred and can be incorrect.
 Some of these problems can only be fixed by the third party library author, and/or a type stub.

 If you are using Pyright/pylance for type checking, `"useLibraryCodeForTypes": false` is recommended.
-The feature was added to provide completion suggestions when using Pylance, see [pyright/#945](https://github.com/microsoft/pyright/issues/945#issuecomment-674466348).
-However, it will also disable "Go to Definition" behaviour, see [pylance-release/#278](https://github.com/microsoft/pylance-release/issues/278)
+The feature was added to provide completion suggestions when using Pylance (see [pyright/#945](https://github.com/microsoft/pyright/issues/945#issuecomment-674466348)).
+However, it will also disable "Go to Definition" behaviour (see [pylance-release/#278](https://github.com/microsoft/pylance-release/issues/278)).

 ## Missing Type Stubs